Tuna Pasta

 Ingredients for recipe: salt and pepper, garlic, capers, parmesan, lemon, spaghetti noodles, fresh parsley, canned tuna in a bowl, and oil.

-• Canned tuna: Use any kind you like and pay attention to the ounces on the can because some are 4 ounces and others are 5 ounces.
-You can use up to 3 4-ounce cans.
+• Canned tuna in water: Use any brand you like and pay attention to the ounces on the can because some are 4 ounces and others are 5 ounces.
+You can use up to three 4-ounce cans.
+If all you have is canned tuna in oil, you’ll still want to drain as much oil as you can and maybe cut back to 1 can of tuna so the oil doesn’t take over.
+Canned chicken or salmon can be used in place of tuna, but the flavors will be a bit different.

 Garlic and oil in a pan.